 There are several key pieces of information we believe business owners should have access to before applying for a loan that Bank of America did not provide:

 While a Bank of America account is not required in order to apply for a loan, it is required to accept a loan in order to facilitate deposits and withdrawals, including automatic repayments.
-There are standard closing cost fees of 0.5% for business loans, as well as the potential for additional fees that will depend on the type of loan.
+There are standard closing cost fees of 0.5 percent for business loans, as well as the potential for additional fees that will depend on the type of loan.
 However, if an individual or business already has a good relationship with Bank of America, those fees can be waived.
-A business line of credit has upfront fees of $150, $250, or 0.5%, depending on the line of credit amount, and the yearly renewal fees are the same.
+A business line of credit has upfront fees of $150, $250, or 0.5 percent, depending on the line of credit amount, and the yearly renewal fees are the same.

 After 2008, the number of negative reviews and complaints for banking institutions increased dramatically, and Bank of America has received a particularly large number of negative reviews.
 While many are focused on a customer's experience with a specific branch or location, the majority of complaints center on poor customer service, unnecessary fees that were not reversed or refunded, and a lack of upfront information about fees or policies (or policies that seem to change without warning).
 In an industry where customer service is paramount to every aspect of business, many of the complaints centered on customer service representatives who were unhelpful or who did not seem to know or understand the bank's policies.
 There have also been complaints circulated that Bank of America is not small business friendly and is more geared toward larger, more profitable businesses.
-There have been over 5,500 complaints against Bank of America filed with the BBB in the last 3 years; however, all of those complaints have been closed and Bank of America still has an A rating.